grlefl/LSTM-Autoencoder-Anomaly-Detection/README.md

-# Object Detection with the Manga109 Dataset
+# LSTM Autoencoder for Anomaly Detection in Sequential Data

 ## Table of Contents
 - [Project Status](#project-status)